ghostlyjealousy/ghostlyjealousy/README.md

 my name is cal (callahan) . he/him

-main interests right now are defunctland / stardew valley
+main interests right now are defunctland / stardew valley / animal jam

 i also really love fall out boy and the academy is